 The Game Day Medical Team

 People think that athletic trainers are the only ones around on game day to care for athletes.
 Not so.
 Our medical team is comprehensive.
-We have a spotter, four athletic trainers, two orthopaedic surgeons, an anesthesiologist, a neurosurgeon (with an additional resident at home games) and medical doctor on site during every game.
+We have a spotter, four athletic trainers, two orthopaedic surgeons, an anesthesiologist, a neurosurgeon (with an additional resident at home games) and a medical doctor on-site during every game.